The Guidance Tag

-A guidance tag is a built-in way to place clear instructions directly inside a file so Ghostwriter knows how that file should be processed.
-In Machai, this makes file processing more practical because the rules stay with the content instead of being stored in a separate note, ticket, or prompt history.
+A guidance tag is a simple way to place instructions directly inside a file so Machai Ghostwriter knows how that file should be processed.
+Instead of keeping processing notes in a separate chat, document, or ticket, you keep the instructions close to the content they control.

-Guided file processing treats natural-language instructions as part of the project workflow.
-In simple terms, your written guidance becomes the “source” that Ghostwriter interprets during processing.
-This helps users automate updates, improve consistency, and keep documentation or code-related instructions easy to find and review.
+In Machai, guided file processing treats natural-language instructions as part of the project workflow.
+In other words, your written guidance acts like task instructions that Ghostwriter can interpret during processing.
+This helps users automate repetitive work, improve consistency, and keep project knowledge easy to review in version control.

-Guidance tags are useful when you want a file to describe things like:
+Guidance tags are especially helpful when you want to describe:

 - who the content is for,

-- what kind of update should be made,
+- what tone or style should be used,

 For a broader introduction, see Guided File Processing.